Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 As from 31st March 2014 the Irish Greyhound Board (IGB) has implemented new race grading bands.
 For 525 yard races all dogs recording a time less then 28.49 seconds will be classed as AAO, 28.50s - 28.69s = AO, 28.70s - 28.89s = A1 up to and including 30.50s - 30.70s = A10.

-The BoyleSports Irish Greyhound Derby - won 24/09/22 by Born Warrior trained by Jennifer O'Donnell - (Shelbourne Park - SPK) first run in 1932 is the most prestigious event in the racing calendar with a winner's purse of €125,000.
-Although, originally preceded by the 'National Derby' first held in 1928 at Harolds Cross.
+The BoyleSports Irish Greyhound Derby - won 02/09/23 by The Other Kobe trained by Jennifer O'Donnell - (Shelbourne Park - SPK) first run in 1932 is the most prestigious event in the racing calendar with a winner's purse of €125,000.
+Although, originally preceded by the 'National Derby' first held at Harolds Cross in 1928.

-Invitational races include: The Select Stakes - won 29/04/23 by Clona Duke (Graham Holland) - (Waterford) and The Dundalk International - won 12/07/22 by Explosive Boy (Patrick Guilfoyle) - (Dundalk).
-There are also Irish-Anglo challenges - (Shelbourne Park).
-Throughout the year 'festivals of racing' take place at Clonmel, Cork, Dublin, Galway, Lifford, Limerick etc.
+Famous Invitational races include: The TIME Greyhound Nutrition Select Stakes - won 27/04/24 by Droopys Fidget trained in Ireland by Robert Gleeson - (Waterford), 2024 Dundalk International - won 12/07/24 by Droopys Mandolin (Robert Gleeson) - (Dundalk).
+There are also occasional Irish-Anglo challenges - (Shelbourne Park).
+Throughout the year 'festivals of racing' take place at Clonmel, Cork, Dublin, Enniscorthy, Galway, Kilkenny, Lifford, Limerick, Tralee etc.

 In Ireland most young puppies will begin their racing careers in Novice grade (N0 - N3) although, some may also compete in open competitions for greyhounds unraced!
 The most valuable being the Connolly's Red Mills Unraced - (Curraheen Park) with a winner's cheque of €16,000.
-Although, The Con & Annie Kirby Memorial - won 21/04/23 by Clonbrien Treaty trained by Graham Holland - (Limerick) with a first prize of €80,000 remains the world's richest puppy race!
+Although, The Con & Annie Kirby Memorial - won 20/04/24 by Knockeen Dazzler owned and trained by Master Daniel O'Rahilly - (Limerick) with a first prize of €80,000 remains the world's richest puppy race!

-The very fastest greyhounds average speeds around a circuit close to 40 mph / 64.37 kph!
-Although, 'top speeds' may only be achievable on first class 'galloping tracks' with big circumferences, long racing straights and wide sweeping cambered bends!
+The world's fastest greyhounds average speeds around a circuit approaching 40 mph / 64.37 kph!
+Although, these very 'top speeds' may only be achievable on first class 'galloping tracks' with big circumferences, long racing straights and wide sweeping cambered bends!

 The quickest time run over 515 metres is 28.88 seconds set 25/01/01 by Australian "wonder dog" Brett Lee trained by Darren McDonald from Peacedale, Victoria in the Adelaide Cup held at Angle Park, South Australia (circumference 457 metres) and represents an average speed of 39.89 mph / 64.20 kph!

-The 2019 English Derby held 25/05/19 at Nottingham over 500 metres (circumference 437m) was set alight by Skywalker Logan trained in Ireland by Patrick Guilfoyle when breaking Sawpit Sensation's previous record by eleven spots when recording 29.05 secs (38.50 mph / 61.96 kph) in 1st round heat.
-The fastest time acheived by a bitch was 29.27 secs (38.21 mph / 61.50 kph) by Queen Beyonce trained by Rab & Liz McNair at Central Park.
+The 2019 English Derby held 25/05/19 at Nottingham (circumference 437m) over 500 metres was set alight by Skywalker Logan trained in Ireland by Patrick Guilfoyle when breaking Sawpit Sensation's previous long held record by eleven spots when recording 29.05 secs (38.50 mph / 61.96 kph) in 1st round derby heat.
+The fastest time by a bitch was 29.27 secs (38.21 mph / 61.50 kph) set in 1st round won by recently crowned "2023 British Bred Dam of the Year" Queen Beyonce trained by Liz McNair.
 Although, Ballymac Tas trained by Liam Dowling (IRE) became the first bitch since Dilemmas Flight in 2007 to reach the final, finishing runner-up!

 The old Derby record for 500 metres was 28.72 secs set 09/06/17 by Tyrur Shay trained in Ireland by P J Fahy in 2nd round heat held at the old Towcester track (circumference 426 metres) and represents an average racing speed of 38.89 mph / 62.59 kph.

-The English National 480 metres distance record was broken 15/09/20 by Roxholme Kristof trained by Hayley Keightley when posting a rapid 27.27 secs in the Gain Nutrition Three Steps To Victory 1st round heat held at Owlerton Stadium, Sheffield (circumference 425 metres) averaging 39.38mph / 63.37 kph.
+The English National 480 metres distance record was broken 15/09/20 by Roxholme Kristof trained by Hayley Keightley when posting 27.27 secs in the Gain Greyhound Nutrition Three Steps To Victory 1st round heat held at Owlerton Stadium, Sheffield (circumference 425 metres) averaging 39.38mph / 63.37 kph.

-The Scottish Derby 480 metres record was lowered again by Droopys Buick trained by Angela Harrison & Jimmy Wright when recording 28.55 secs in semi-final ran 29/04/17 at Shawfield (circumference 432m).
-Although, surprisingly the average speed is only 37.61 mph / 60.52 kph!
+The Scottish Derby 480 metres record was lowered again by Droopys Buick trained at Newcastle by Jimmy Wright & Angela Harrison when recording 28.55 secs in semi-final held 29/04/17 at the now closed Shawfield Stadium (circumference 432m).
+Although, surprisingly the average speed was only 37.61 mph / 60.52 kph!

-The 2021 Irish Derby winner Susie Sapphire trained by Owen McKenna for owner / breeder Peter Comerford is the first bitch to win since Spring Time in 1999, not only completing the first ever 'classic double' by winning both the Derby & Oaks in the same year, but also recorded 29.18 secs the quickest ever run in a Derby final!
+The "2021 BoyleSports Irish derby winner" Susie Sapphire trained by Owen McKenna for owner breeder Peter Comerford became the first bitch to win the Derby since Spring Time in 1999 and completed the 'classic double' by winning both the Irish Derby & Oaks in the same year!

-The fastest run in Ireland over 525 yards was sensationally achieved by Paradise Madison trained in County Meath by Oliver Bray when stopping the clock at 27.67 secs in semi-final of the Comerford Cakes National Puppy Stake held 08/12/12 at Shelbourne Park (38.81 mph / 62.46 kph).
-The fastest time by a bitch is 27.70 secs set 25/05/19 by Ballymac Arminta trained by Liam Dowling (38.77 mph / 62.39 kph) in the 2019 Sporting Press Irish Oaks!
+The fastest run in Ireland over 525 yards was achieved by Paradise Madison trained in County Meath by Oliver Bray when stopping the clock at 27.67 secs in semi-final of the Comerford Cakes National Puppy Stake held 08/12/12 at Shelbourne Park (38.81 mph / 62.46 kph).
+The fastest ever time by a bitch is 27.70 secs set 25/05/19 by Ballymac Arminta trained by Liam Dowling (38.77 mph / 62.39 kph) in the 2019 Sporting Press Online Edition Irish Oaks!
+The quickest sectional time to the 3rd bend is 16.66 secs recorded 17/09/22 by Hawkfield Ozark trained in Ireland by Jamie McGee.

 The 525 yards record was once held by Catunda Harry trained by Owen McKenna, who became the first greyhound to break 28 seconds on an Irish track, when recording 27.99 secs in a heat of the Ballygodoon Stud Puppy Stakes run 17/06/07 at the old 'Market Fields' track at Limerick.